Eloope IconEloope Logo

 • Auto-reject: Reject the item automatically

-• Send webhook: Send a POST request to any URL (for Zapier or custom integrations)
+• Send webhook: Send a POST request to any URL (for Zapier or custom integrations).
+Set a Signing Secret to have Eloope sign each payload with HMAC-SHA256 — see Verifying webhook signatures for details.

 3. Configure the action details.